Pressure of speech

-Pressure of speech (or pressured speech) is a speech fast and frenetic (i.e., mainly without pauses), including some irregularities in loudness and rhythm or some degrees of circumstantiality; it is hard to interpret and expresses a feeling/affect of emergency.
+Pressure of speech (or pressured speech) is a type of speech characterized by being fast and frenetic (i.e., mainly without pauses), including some irregularities in loudness and rhythm or some degrees of circumstantiality; it is hard to interpret and expresses a feeling/affect of emergency.
 It is mainly a neuropsychological symptom of specific mental disorders, such as bipolar disorders, thought disorders, and stress-related disorders among others.

 Description

 Pressured speech is unrelenting, rapid, often loud talking without pauses.
 Those with pressured speech do not respond to verbal and nonverbal cues indicating that others wish to speak, turning from one listener to another or speaking even when no listeners remain.

 Causes

-Mental disorders' symptoms
+As a symptom of mental disorder

 Pressure of speech mainly happens in the bipolar disorders, during the hypomanic and manic episodes.

 It also happens because of acute or chronic over-stress in post-traumatic stress disorder (PTSD).
 Thought disorders' symptoms like flight of ideas can induce pressured speech, with some degrees of circumstantiality or tangential speech.
 It is also a direct or indirect symptom of anxiety disorders, attention deficit hyperactivity disorder (ADHD), autism spectrum disorder, and schizophrenia.